remp2020/pythia-tools/churn_prediction/README.md

 We recommend to train your models periodically, so they reflect *current* behavior of your users.

-Following commands assume that you already run `cmd/aggregate` to aggregate raw pageviews data collected by Beam, and pushed aggregated data to BigQuery via `cmd/bigquery_uploader`.
-If you haven't please see their respective README files first.
+Following commands assume that you already run `cmd/aggregate` to aggregate raw pageviews data collected by Beam.
+If you haven't please see the aggregate README file first.

 ### Preaggregate